4d/docs/website/translated_docs/es/ORDA/glossary.md

 ## Copia profunda

 A deep copy duplicates an object and all the references it contains.
 After a deep copy, a copied collection contains duplicated elements and thus, new references, of all of the orginal elements.
-See also Shallow copy.
+Ver también Copia superficial.

 ## ds